 Two things to do before you touch Claude Code:

-2. Copy your API keys.
-Credyt auto-generates a test key (key_test_...) and a live key (key_live_...) the moment you sign up.
-Click the API keys link on the quickstart page, copy the test key, and keep it out of git.
+key_test_...) and a live key (key_live_...) the moment you sign up.
+Open Developers in the dashboard sidebar, copy the test key, and keep it out of git.
 You'll paste it into the MCP install command in the next step.

 That's it.
 No payment method, no time pressure.